 • Texts from companies like Amazon or Apple: These are the most frequently spoofed businesses because most people do business with one or both of them.

-If you receive a smishing text, don’t respond because it’ll cause you to receive more texts.
+If you receive a smishing text, don’t respond, or you’ll get more texts.
 Instead, delete the text and block the number.

 Pop-up phishing occurs when you’re on a website and a fake pop-up ad appears.
 It encourages you to click a link or call a number to resolve the issue.
 Some of these reload repeatedly when you try to close them or freeze your browser.